fgladisch/angular2-webpack-seed/README.md

 ### Build for production

-Production files are found in "./dist".
+Production files are located in "dist".

 ```bash
 npm run build